Read our 2022 annual report

 Concern has partnered with Irish Aid to bring Global Goals Business Conversations to the private sector across Ireland.

 These ten years, from 2020 to 2030, have been dubbed the ‘decade of action’, in which we must accelerate achievement of the Sustainable Development Goals set by the United Nations in 2015.

-The business community in this country has a massive role to play in terms of fighting poverty and climate change, and we are looking to engage with corporate leaders across the island to drive positive change both within and beyond the workplace.
+Ireland’s business community has a huge role to play, and together with Irish Aid, Concern Worldwide is engaging with corporate leaders across the island to drive positive change both within and beyond the workplace.

-The Global Goals, also known as the 17 Sustainable Development Goals (SDGs), is a list of goals set by the United Nations in 2015 with a view to tackling poverty and inequality, while protecting our planet from climate change, within 15 years.
+The 17 Global Goals, also known as the Sustainable Development Goals (SDGs), aim to tackle poverty and inequality, while protecting our planet from climate change.

-The aim of the Global Goals Business Conversations is to look at how business can contribute to Ireland achieving those SDGs, as well as exploring the supports and/or policies that businesses would like to see implemented by the Irish Government to help them do that.
+The aim of the Global Goals Business Conversations is to engage the business community on their role in achieving the goals, look at actions being taken by businesses and actions they can take.
+We have also explored the barriers to action and the supports and/or policies that businesses would like to see implemented by the Irish Government to help them do that.

 The Global Goals Business Conversations were aimed at high-level decision makers within companies, with four significant targets; achieving greater awareness and engagement on the goals, focusing on which goals businesses see as most urgent and where they can have greatest impact, challenging businesses on what actions they can take to contribute to those goals, and proposing policy changes or government supports to assist with the achievement of the goals.

 Our summary report details the outcomes of the Business Conversations and outlines key recommendations for the Government.